The Stafford Pharmacy Advantage

 Combine medications or customize a formulation: Some animal problems, such as skin disorders, are often best treated using a combination of several drugs.
 In order to avoid multiple dosing while achieving cost-savings, our laboratory can combine the needed concentrations of the required medications into a single, easy-to-use product.

-Use alternative dosage forms to make administration easier for the owner: At times, it is impossible to open an animal’s mouth in order to administer a needed medication.
+Use alternative dosage forms to make administration easier for the owner: At times, it is difficult or near impossible for animal owners to dose a medication orally.
 In such situations, our laboratory can concentrate a medication in a flavored gel that is then applied to the animal’s paw or fur and thus is administered by licking.
-Further, medications can be incorporated into rectal suppositories or they can be added to a specially compounded cream, gel or ointment for transdermal absorption.
+Alternatively, medications can be incorporated into rectal suppositories or they can be added to a specially compounded cream, gel or ointment for transdermal (systemic) absorption.

 Drug product is discontinued or unavailable pet medications: Frequently, drug manufacturers will discontinue the production of medications and dosage forms because of low demand and, hence, decrease profit.
 However, often there is still a need for these products.
 When a veterinary formulation is not commercially available and there is no human preparation that can be used, we can help.
-Our laboratory can obtain the necessary pharmaceutical grade chemicals needed to compound individualized dosage forms that may even out perform the discontinued formulation.
+Our laboratory can obtain pharmaceutical-grade chemicals needed to compound individualized dosage forms to prevent the interruption of drug therapy due to drug shortages.

 Dosage Forms Available:

-The following list represents the different types of dosage forms that we currently prepare for our veterinary patients.
+The following list represents just some of the different types of dosage forms that we currently prepare for our veterinary patients.
 Depending on the specific needs of the patient we compound:

 - Capsules (regular and sustained release)